bangadang/stackIT/FS25/Dataengineering.md

 - queries are expressed with system id, when no indexes exist
 	- nodes are retrieved through attributes and edges through start/end node and/or attributes
 - secondary indexes for nodes and edges are supported
+## Document Stores
+- Documents are hierarchical tree data structures, which can consist of maps, collections, scalar values, nested
 ## MongoDB
 ## BaseX, XPath, XQuery